aksh-git/techplement/README.md

+# API Documentation

 **_Express-Mongoose Starter: A minimalistic Node.js application using Express and Mongoose for MongoDB, ready for deployment.
 Easily fork, deploy, and customize; Includes middleware for JWT authentication and password hashing._**

-# API Documentation

-## API Endpoints
+## API-Endpoints

-## User Authentication
+## User authentication

 - Base path: `/api/auth`